box/developer.box.com/content/guides/mobile/android/index.md

 within your Android project.

 <Message type='warning'>
-As of May 31, 2023 Android SDK will no longer be supported.
+As of May 31, 2023 Android SDK is no longer be supported.
 You can still use your
 existing Android SDK applications with no impact,